kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 However, this quickly became too broad for the short project timeframe.
 A filter or coated lining would require mechanical design, material selection, and a clear understanding of how aflatoxin or fungal material interacts with plastic surfaces.
 Without first understanding the surface-interaction problem, it would be difficult to justify a specific coating or filter design.
 We therefore narrowed the project to the material problem itself.

 We considered several alternative ideas before reaching the final scope.
-One idea was to use desiccants to control moisture inside the bag, but we were concerned about whether this would be suitable for direct food-crop use without further safety and practicality testing.
+One idea was to use desiccants to control moisture inside the bag, but we were concerned about whether this would be suitable for direct food crop use without further safety testing.
 Another idea was to coat the plastic surface so that it would be less likely to retain aflatoxin or related contaminants.
 However, that again depended on first knowing whether aflatoxin interacts with the plastic surface.

 This led to three linked material questions:

-1. Does the plastic surface have possible relevance to aflatoxin or fungal retention?
+1. Does the plastic surface have possible relevance to aflatoxin retention?
 2. Does sodium hypochlorite exposure damage the plastic?
 3. Does the plastic material affect moisture, CO2 and temperature conditions inside the bag?

-The final project therefore became a material-screening study rather than a full drying-system redesign.
+The final project therefore became a material screening study rather than a full drying system redesign.

 ## Material selection